xing/hops/readme.md

   "scripts": {
     "start": "hops start"
   },
-  "dependencies": {
+  "config": {
-    "hops": "*"
-  },
     "hops": {
       "locations": [
         "/"
       ]
-  },
-  "babel": {},
-  "postcss": {}
     }
+  }
+}
 ```

 Hops relies heavily on this file for configuration.
 In the example above, there are two entry points for `browser` and `server` - that is, two files that are used for client and server builds.
-Using two separate files is not strictly required, but it usually makes sense, as you'll have to export an [Express](http://expressjs.com/en/guide/using-middleware.html)-compatible middleware function for server side usage, while for the client, you only need to export a function that intializes your client application.

-Hops provides a runner that you can call from the scripts of your `package.json` and is configured using the `hops` object also contained therein.
+Hops provides a runner that you can call from the scripts of your `package.json` and is configured using the `hops` config object also contained therein.
 In this example, the only configuration option provided is `locations`, an array of paths that will be used for generating static html files using the middleware you provide.

-Additionally, you can configure [Babel](https://babeljs.io/docs/usage/babelrc/) and [PostCSS](https://github.com/postcss/postcss-loader) using the appropriate fields in `package.json` - or whatever other method these projects provide.

 ### Running